Ddinary/Tetris/README.md

 # Tetris
-A little game named "Tetris" by C.
+A little game named "Tetris" in C.

 Please run it on windows.